Obifang/Gamestm/README.md

 There are also updates to git I haven't seen yet and I haven't though of integrating yet.

 If you have any issues with how i've done things please raise athem and i will consider them to the best of my ability.

+Changes in Stockclass

+- Made it include stocktype
+- Made it inclue quantity
+- Removed ID because the id it set by the database
+- Changed quantity to integer because you cant have half of a stock
+- Changed price to decimal so its compatible with the databases "currency" format